Valley Hall Effect and Non-Local Resistance in Locally Gapped Graphene

-To clarify the role of scattering from non-uniform mass distributions, we consider a periodic array of mass dots.
-We employ the single-particle Kubo-Bastin formula \cite{kubo, kubo-bastin,bruno, Streda1982PRL, garciaPRL,garcia2DMat,garciaNanoLet,settnes2017valleygauge} to calculate both the complete and Fermi surface contributions to $\sigma_{xy}^v$ \cite{suppmat}.
-The density dependence is investigated by placing a $R=10$ nm mass dot into three different square supercells with side lengths $W_C = 5R, 10R, 20R$.
-Fig. \ref{fig_kubo}a) shows that $\sigma_{xy}^v$ has a peak around $E=0$ in each case.
-Aside from valley-splitting due to scattering, such a peak could arise due to an effective, uniform mass $ \approx c \Delta$ due to the finite concentration $c$ of sites with a mass term $\Delta$.
-However, under this mechanism the peak height should remain constant, with wider peaks expected for larger $\Delta_\mathrm{eff}$ (smaller $W_C$).
-Instead, the peak height decreases quickly with dot density, while the peak width is independent of $W_C$ so that the three curves coincide when normalised by their amplitude (Fig. \ref{fig_kubo}b).
-This suggests a valley-splitting mechanism similar to an extrinsic spin Hall effect induced by skew-scattering from impurities \cite{aires2014skew}.
+Mass dots induce equal and opposite deflections of $K$ and $K^\prime$ electrons in the $y$ direction, giving rise to a pure valley current in the transverse direction, which is reminiscent of Berry curvature deflections in globally gapped systems. \cite{gorbachev2014detecting,Song2015PNAS,Cresti2016,ando2015theory}.
+To determine possible experimental signatures of this phenomenon, we analyze the valley Hall conductivity $\sigma_{xy}^v$ and non-local resistance $R_\mathrm{NL}$ using both the Kubo and Landauer-Buttiker formalisms.
+We employ the Kubo-Bastin formula \cite{kubo, kubo-bastin,bruno, Streda1982PRL, garciaPRL,garcia2DMat,garciaNanoLet,settnes2017valleygauge, fan2020} to calculate both the full and Fermi surface contributions to $\sigma_{xy}^v$ \cite{suppmat} for a $R=10$ nm mass dot ($V_{A/B} = \pm 0.1|t|$) placed into one of three different square supercells with side lengths $W_C = 5R, 10R, 20R$.
+This allows us to examine the competition between scattering and Berry curvature effects, which can arise in periodic systems due to a finite concentration $c$ of sites with mass $\Delta$, yielding an effective global mass $ \approx c \Delta$.
+For a global mass, the height of the $\sigma_{xy}^v$ peak remains constant, with wider peaks expected for larger $\Delta_\mathrm{eff}$ (smaller $W_C$).
+However, Fig. \ref{fig_kubo}(a) shows that instead the height decreases with decreasing dot density, while the width is independent of $W_C$, so that the three curves coincide when normalized (Fig. \ref{fig_kubo}(b)).
+This suggests a valley-splitting mechanism analogous to an extrinsic spin Hall effect induced by skew-scattering \cite{aires2014skew, aires:extrinsicSHE}.
 In this case, the magnitude of $\sigma_{xy}^v$ should vary with the dot density, but with an energy dependence following the scattering profile of a single dot, as observed.
-To further test this hypothesis, we examine the Fermi surface (FS) contributions to $\sigma_{xy}^v$, and find it remains finite throughout the band gap for the periodic mass dot system in Fig. \ref{fig_kubo}c), with $\sigma^{v, \mathrm{FS}}_{xy} \approx 0.4 \,\sigma^{v}_{xy}$ at $E=0$.
-For a uniform mass, this contribution vanishes (aside from broadening effects \cite{suppmat}) inside the gap, as shown in Fig. \ref{fig_kubo}d).
-Similar behaviour is found for each dot density \cite{suppmat}, demonstrating that a robust Fermi surface contribution to $\sigma^{v}_{xy}$ emerges in the presence of non-uniform mass distributions.
+To further substantiate this hypothesis, we examine the Fermi surface (FS) contributions \cite{Streda1982PRL, manchon:kb} to $\sigma_{xy}^v$, which remain finite throughout the band gap for the mass dot system in Fig. \ref{fig_kubo}(c), with $\sigma^{v, \mathrm{FS}}_{xy} \approx 0.4 \,\sigma^{v}_{xy}$ at $E=0$.
+For a uniform mass (Fig. \ref{fig_kubo}(d)), this contribution vanishes (aside from broadening effects \cite{suppmat}) in the gap.
+Similar behaviour is found for each $W_C$, demonstrating that a robust Fermi surface contribution emerges in the presence of spatially distributed mass dots.